zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/intro/intro-fleet-patching-ui.md

 The Automated Database Patching at Scale with Fleet Maintenance is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
 - This Workshop VM comes preinstalled with Enterprise Manager 13.5 and Oracle Database targets - 18.3, 18.8, 18.10, 19.3 and 19.10
 - It's easy and quick to deploy with everything starting automatically in under 20 minutes
-- In this workshop, we explore the new UI to patch(update) Oracle targets.
+- In this workshop, we'll explore the new UI to patch(update) Oracle targets.
 This new feature was introduced in Enterprise Manager 13.5 RU1.

 *Estimated Time:* 60 minutes